espressif/esp-hosted/esp_hosted_fg/docs/common/ctrl_apis.md

 ### 2.4 Station disconnected from ESP SoftAP
 - This event is useful to understand if any station disconnection with ESP softAP
 - MAC address of station disconnecting is given to application

+### 2.5 Station connected to AP
+- This event notifies when the ESP station successfully connects to an external AP
+- Provides information about the connected AP including SSID, BSSID, channel, and authentication mode
+- Application can use this to know when the connection is established without polling

+### 2.6 Station connected to ESP SoftAP
+- This event notifies when an external station connects to the ESP SoftAP
+- Provides information about the connected station including MAC address and association ID
+- Application can use this to track connected clients and perform any necessary setup

 ## 3. Function callbacks